arangodb/velocypack/VelocyPack.md

 the type byte.
 To guarantee platform-independentness the details of the byte order are as follows.
 Encoding is done by using memcpy to copy the internal double value to an uint64\_t.
-This 64-bit unsigned integer is then stored as little endian 8 byte integer in the Jason value.
+This 64-bit unsigned integer is then stored as little endian 8 byte integer in the VPack value.
 Decoding works in the opposite direction.
 This should sort out the undetermined byte order in IEEE-754 in practice.